Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 ## The Exercise

 Reproduce this failure in under fifteen minutes, then fix it.
-The goal is to make the three failure modes directly observable and distinguishable from each other.
+The goal is to make the three failure paths directly observable and distinguishable from each other.

 ![Human Decision Node — scale ratio ACCEPT/REJECT chart](https://github.com/Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/blob/main/output/04_human_decision_node.png?raw=true)